Wishque hacked, but company refutes claims

 Wishque response

-Nearly a month after the incident, Wishque issued a public statement shortly following a viral Facebook post.
+Nearly a month after the incident, Wishque issued a public statement following a viral Facebook post.
 The company states that the data breach claim “stems from a breach of a test database used strictly for development purposes.”
-It further mentioned that this refers to “scrambled data” used for testing and system development.
+It further mentioned that this refers to “scrambled data” for testing and system development.
 However, the sample data in the breach suggests otherwise.

 Later, the company followed up with a detailed update.
 Wishque says its hosting partner, Amazon Web Services, verified that neither its live customer database nor production environment suffered a data breach.

 However, the company confirmed that the leaked test database has “limited real customer data” following a forensic analysis.
 According to Wishque, this affected only customers who used the site’s wishlist feature.
+Speaking to ReadMe, the company clarified that this customer data was temporarily used for AI development purposes.

 The leaked data also includes partial credit card information.
 Wishque states that no full credit card numbers, CVVs, passwords, or billing details were stored in the database.
 “All transactions are securely processed through trusted third-party payment gateways provided by banks and leading international payment platforms,” the company further said.